vinteo/hass-opensprinkler/README.md

 - Sensors for water level, last runtime and rain delay stop time
 - Switches for each program and station to enable/disable program or station
 - Switch to enable/disable OpenSprinkler controller operation
-- Services to run and stop stations
+- Actions to run and stop stations
-- Service to run programs
+- Action to run programs
-- Services to pause, set a rain delay, and set the water level.
+- Actions to pause, set a rain delay, and set the water level.

 To have a Lovelace card for the UI, [opensprinkler-card](https://github.com/rianadon/opensprinkler-card) can be used.